Saint Dominic: Later life

 Dominic arrived in Bologna on 21 December 1218.
 A convent was established at the Mascarella church by Reginald of Orleans.
-Soon afterwards they had to move to the church of San Nicolò of the Vineyards Dominic settled in this church and held here the first two General Chapters of the order.
+Soon afterward they had to move to the church of San Nicolò of the Vineyards.
+Dominic settled in this church and held the first two General Chapters of the order there.

 According to Guiraud, Dominic abstained from meat, "observed stated fasts and periods of silence", "selected the worst accommodations and the meanest clothes", and "never allowed himself the luxury of a bed".
-"When travelling, he beguiled the journey with spiritual instruction and prayers".
+"When traveling, he beguiled the journey with spiritual instruction and prayers".
 Guiraud also states that Dominic frequently traveled barefoot and that "rain and other discomforts elicited from his lips nothing but praises to God".

-Dominic died at the age of fifty-one, according to Guiraud "exhausted with the austerities and labours of his career".
+Dominic died at the age of fifty-one, according to Guiraud "exhausted with the austerities and labors of his career".
 He had reached the convent of St Nicholas at Bologna, Italy, "weary and sick with a fever".
 Guiraud states that Dominic "made the monks lay him on some sacking stretched upon the ground" and that "the brief time that remained to him was spent in exhorting his followers to have charity, to guard their humility, and to make their treasure out of poverty".
 He died at noon on 6 August 1221.
 His body was moved to a simple sarcophagus in 1233.
 Under the authority of Pope Gregory IX, Dominic was canonized in 1234.
 In 1267 Dominic's remains were moved to the shrine, made by Nicola Pisano and his workshop for the Church of St. Dominic in Bologna.